INTERNATIONAL SAXOPHONE COMMITTEE

-- 1 representative from the organizing committee for the World Saxophone Congress
+- 1 representative from the organizing committee for the upcoming World Saxophone Congress

-The elections shall take place during each World Saxophone Congress.
+The elections for members of the International Saxophone Committee shall take place during each World Saxophone Congress.

 Only saxophonists considered active by the current committee shall be eligible for election.
-Candidate must be present at the time of voting.
+Candidates must be present at the time of voting.